guebre-aziz/lookBook/README.md

   Deleveloped with Node.js, Express and MongoDB, it provide different API end-point to handle users, products and swap orders.

 ## Getting Started
-  In the file "config.env" provide: PORT="xxx"
-                                    MONGODB_URI="your db uri".
+  * Create in the root the file "config.env" and provide: PORT="xxx" MONGODB_URI="your db uri".

+  * "npm start" to run the server
+  * "npm run test" to run the tests
+  * "npm run coverage" to create unit test covegare files

   Postman collection already provided in the folder "postman collections".